 - Athletic Information

 Surry Community College (SCC) is a member of the National Junior College Athletic Association (NJCAA) and Region X (North Carolina/South Carolina/Virginia).
 SCC participates in three (3) female athletic programs (golf, softball, volleyball) and two (2) male athletic programs (baseball, golf).
-Each program competes at the NJCAA Division II level with the exception of women’s golf which is classified as a non-divisional sport by the NJCAA.
-SCC offers minimal athletic scholarships in accordance with NJCAA and Region X bylaws.
+Men’s golf, softball, and volleyball compete at the NJCAA Division II level while baseball competes at the NJCAA Division III level.
+Women’s golf is classified as a non-divisional sport by the NJCAA.
+SCC offers minimal athletic scholarships for both men’s and women’s golf, softball, and volleyball in accordance with NJCAA and Region X bylaws.
+As an NJCAA Division III sport, baseball does not offer athletic scholarships.

 The athletic department focuses on the overall development of all student-athletes within the college environment.
 Student-athletes are provided an atmosphere that allows them to gain life skills needed to succeed in academic, social, and employment settings.
 SCC strives to assist student-athletes in their quest to excel in academic achievement, personal development, and athletic competition.